apache/couchdb/share/doc/src/api/basics.rst

 What can be confusing here is that internally those two formats decode into the same IEEE-754 representation.
-And more importantly, it will decode into a fairly close representation when passed through all major parsers that I know about.
+And more importantly, it will decode into a fairly close representation when passed through all major parsers that we know about.

 While we've only been discussing cases where the textual representation changes, another important case is when an input value